DrInfinite/ntl-themes/README.md

-# NT&T - An Elegant Light Theme
+# NTL - An Elegant collection of Themes

 ### A collection of soft, easy on the eyes, light and dark ttheme with beautiful blues and gentle hues.